-- Installation of efficient water fixtures, water closets and urinals that generate a 40 percent annual savings in water consumption compared to baseline building models.
+- Installation of efficient water fixtures that generate a 40% annual savings in water consumption compared to baseline building models

-- The energy model, which is used to compare the design against a minimum code-compliant building, has generated a theoretical annual energy savings of approximately 15 percent.
+- The energy model, which is used to compare the design against a code compliant building and has generated an estimated annual energy savings of approximately 15%

-- The roofing system will be comprised of a white thermoplastic polyolefin membrane to maximize solar reflectance and reduce the heat island effect associated with conventional roof systems.
+- The roofing system, which comprises a white thermoplastic polyolefin membrane to maximize solar reflectance and reduce the heat island effect associated with conventional roof systems

-- More than 80 percent of parking is located under cover, further reducing the heat island effect and minimizing the impact on the area’s microclimate.
+- Parking, more than 80% of which is located under cover, further reducing the heat island effect and minimizing the impact on the area’s microclimate

-- Utilization of a cistern tank that will collect rainwater that will be filtered and used for various gray-water activities, such as toilet and urinal flushing and site landscaping.
+- A cistern tank that collects rainwater that is filtered and used for various gray-water activities, such as site landscaping

-- Low-emitting adhesives, sealants, paints, flooring systems and composite wood products will be installed within the building enclosure to promote occupant well-being.
+- Low- emitting adhesives, sealants, paints, flooring systems, and composite wood products, which were installed within the building enclosure to promote occupant well-being

 Another key example of our consideration of our impact on the environment in our facility planning is the San Diego research facility.
 The final design and construction featured the integration of a variety of environmental attributes, including: